sidney-eliot/3d-artists-handbook/content/presentation/posing-and-animating.md

 ---
-title: "Posing Animating"
+title: "🎭 Posing & Animating"
 enableToc: true
 ---

-# 🚧Work in Progress🚧
+## 🚧Work in Progress🚧

-# Exporting animations
+## Exporting Animations
 ### Actions
 This refers to a timeline containing keyframes of an animation.
 All animations can be in one action or separated into single actions (run, idle, shoot, ...), both methods are fine, however separating every animation into a separate actions can make things easier.